-Well Doctor Jenkins we will begin asking you about the condition known as hyponatraemia and just what is your understanding or just of the condition and how it actually occurs.
+Well Doctor Jenkins, we will begin asking you about the condition known as hyponatraemia and just what is your understanding or just of the condition and how it actually occurs.

-Well Trevor hyponatraemia is a condition where there is an imbalance of salts in the body, the body has a lot of different salts but sodium is one of the most important ones and hyponatraemia simply means not enough sodium in the body now that can happen either because there isn't enough sodium or if there is too much water then that dilutes the sodium or it could be a combination of both of those.
+Well Trevor, hyponatraemia is a condition where there is an imbalance of salts in the body.
+The body has a lot of different salts but sodium is one of the most important ones and hyponatraemia simply means not enough sodium in the body.
+Now that can happen either because there isn't enough sodium or if there is too much water then that dilutes the sodium or it could be a combination of both of those.

-So where do we see it and how does the condition normally arise.
+So where do we see it and how does the condition normally arise?

-It happens in lots of different conditions we would see it in our new born babies for example it's a normal process that they have to cope with sometimes after they are born if they have an illness and we would also see it in people who have had an operation because hormone levels change in the body and we can also see it in children who have conditions like gastro-enteritis where they're vomiting or losing sodium from they're gut in that type of problem.
+It happens in lots of different conditions.
+We would see it in our new born bables for example.
+It's a normal process that they have to cope with sometimes after they are born if they have an illness, and we would also see it in people who have had an operation because hormone levels change in the body and we can also see it in children who have conditions like gastro-enteritis where they're vomiting or losing sodium from their gut in that type of problem.

-So in Northern Ireland how many cases would we expect to see over the course of a year.
+So in Northern Ireland how many cases would we expect to see over the course of a year?

-Its something which we would see on a daily basis in pediatric practice but it has to be said that most of those are not severe and most children respond very well normally just to extra oral fluids until the condition settles and they get better.
+It's something which we would see on a daily basis in paediatric practice, but it has to be said the most of those are not severe and most children respond very well normally just to extra oral fluids until the condition settles and they get better.

-So how is it identified or is there awareness now in the wards in Northern Ireland or of it and how is it identified that a child is suffering from it.
+So how is it identified or is there awareness now in the wards in Northern Ireland or of it and how is it identified that a child is suffering from it?

-Well we know that in any situation where a child is vomiting or is has abnormal loses in that sense it's a possibility so we would do a blood test a simple blood test will always tell us what the sodium level is in the blood and we can then take action if necessary to monitor that to correct that if its abnormal.
+Well we know that in any situation where a child is vomiting or has abnormal losses in that sense it's a possibility so we would do a blood test.
+A simple blood test will always tell us what the sodium level is in the blood and we can then take action, if necessary, to monitor that, to correct that if it's abnormal.

-So there has been some discussion of it in Legal journals which we have already reflected on and whereas some of the deaths that have occurred in Northern Ireland over the last few years in one hand have been described asor physiological while others say they're not that at all what is your view in all that in that debate.
+So there has been some discussion of it in legal journals which we have already reflected on and whereas some of the deaths that have occurred in Northern Ireland over the last few years in one hand have been described as idiosyncratic or physiological while other say they're not that at all.
+What is your view in all that in that debate?

-Well I think first of all I have to say its complicated there's no simple black and white in this and that's been reflected within the pediatric community where its still very much an open subject even within the past month articles have been published arguing one way arguing the other way about this condition but I do think that its important recognize that different children indeed different adults will respond to a particular set of circumstances in different ways and I have seen situations where children have had very severe abnormalities of hyponatraemia but who in fact have not suffered any complications as a result of that and have got better whereas we know that some children unfortunately seem to respond in similar circumstances by developing severe complications which can even lead to death.
+Well I think first of all I have to say its complicated.
+There's no simple black and white in this and that's been reflected within the paediatric community where its still very much an open subject.
+Even within the past month articles have been published arguing one way arguing the other way about this condition, but I do think that its important to recognize that different children, indeed different adults, will respond to a particular set of circumstances in different ways, and I have seen situations where children have had very severe abnormalities of hyponatraemia but who in fact have not suffered any complications as a result of that and have got better, whereas we know that some children unfortunately seem to respond in similar circumstances by developing severe complications which can even lead to death.

-So where do you come down the side of the debate are you coming down on the physiological side.
+So where do you come down the side of the debate are you coming down on the physiological side?